 Gigantic scorpions ravage Mexico in this high-tension creature feature.
 With some terrific stop-motion effects courtesy of Pete Peterson and Willis O’Brien, The Black Scorpion presents a monstrously entertaining spectacle.

 With cattle turning up dead, people missing, and cars mysteriously battered to bits, geologists Hank Scott (Richard Denning) and Arturo Ramos (Carlos Rivas) arrive at the Mexican village of San Lorenzo with several questions.
 There they meet local ranch-owner Teresa (Mara Corday), who’s trying to maintain her workforce amidst the strange happenings.
 Hank and Arturo arrived in the region to research a recently-formed volcano, but the strange occurrences have thrown them.
 The culprits soon reveal themselves: a legion of giant, prehistoric scorpions that emerged at the same time as the volcano…

 One of the many things that The Black Scorpion excels at is its pace and, in turn, its structure.
 Tension is built mercilessly in the film’s first act, with one mystery after another teased and revealed carefully.
 This is helped in large part by Paul Sawtell’s arresting musical score.
-When the scorpions are finally revealed, it is an expertly constructed scene, wherein three hapless telephone repairmen are attacked by one of the scorpions that emerges menacingly from beneath a bridge.
+When the scorpions are finally revealed, it is an expertly constructed scene, wherein three hapless telephone repairmen are attacked by one of the scorpions.